 - Organic vs. conventional almonds

-Contrary to popular belief, all almonds are not created equal, and the quality will depend greatly on how they were grown and handled by farmers.
-Some of these butter contains many “organic” ingredients, which usually means that the product has not been spray-coated with pesticides.
+Contrary to popular belief, all almonds are not created equal, and the quality will depend greatly on how they are grown and handled by farmers.
+Some of these butter contains many “organic” ingredients, which usually means the product has not been spray-coated with pesticides.

 Alex is a passionate fitness enthusiast dedicated to helping people lead healthier, more active lifestyles.
 He encourages small – sustainable changes over drastic transformations and works with people to create customized wellness plans.
 His mission is to help others benefit from the most effective methods available, sharing tips, strategies, and health & fitness tools on Gearuptofit.com to inspire people to live their best lives.